 Stand up, stand together

 Often, kids who bully have troubles of their own.
-Many believe that if they point out others’ failings, even minor ones, the heat will turn from them onto another.
-Others may lack attention from parents or live in a household where bullying happens nearly every day.
-Substance abuse, mental illness in child or parents, and extreme poverty all may play a role.
+Many believe that if they focus on others’ failings, even minor ones, the heat will turn away from them onto the other person.

-It is crucial to get help for kids who are being bullied.
-It is critical to get that same level of assistance for those who are the bullies.
+It is crucial to get help for kids who are being bullied and equally important to find that same level of assistance for those who are bullies.